 It’s one thing to see your child suffer from constant itching and scratching – and another to see scratching and temper tantrums combined.
 Double the trouble.
 Stress, anxiety, frustration and immune system responses can all be wrapped up in both itching and emotional meltdowns, so they often go hand in hand.
 An emotional or anxiety based temper tantrum can easily trigger itching and other allergies, sensitivities, and breakouts, so it’s important to try to treat both symptoms by understanding they may have a share cause.
 Most children exhibit temper tantrums because of stress, frustration, anxiety, fatigue, or dietary issues.
 If you are aware of your child’s food allergies, make sure they aren’t sneaking into his or her diet.
 If you’re still searching, make sure that the top food allergens (milk, eggs, nuts, seafood, soy, wheat), sugars, preservatives, and other food additives aren’t the cause of emotional sensitivities.
 As you begin to unravel the world of tantrums, journal the date, time, why the tantrum began and the underlying reason you think the tantrum was caused.
 This may help you see a pattern.

 If allergies are the issue, they can spark anxiety.
 Children are capable of being as uncomfortable, frustrated, and irritated as adults – and sometimes they just get worn down from all the stress caused by allergic reactions.
-In this case, seeking soothing, calming, and relaxing options for your child like tea, baths, stories, calming foods, and/or medications may be a good option.
+In this case, seeking soothing, calming, and relaxing options for your child like tea, calming baths with essential oils, stories, non-inflammatory foods, and/or medications may be a good option.

 Anxiety, Stress or Frustration:

 When scratching and temper tantrums seem to show up at the same time, your child may have anxiety or stress induced sensitivities.
-In this case, treating the anxiety through calming foods, watching stress levels, and creating calm activities and options for them may end up creating a positive impact on the allergies themselves.
+In this case, treating the anxiety through calming foods, redirecting attention when stress levels increase, and creating calm activities and options for them may end up creating a positive impact on the allergies themselves.
 Asthma, eczema, and other issues can all be triggered by or worsened by stress- so it’s a good idea to factor that in when working out the best treatment plan for your child.
 Frustration or anger can trigger itchy meltdowns, for instance, when a child cannot have his/her way.
 Knowing that we cannot please our children all of the time, create a game plan for the anticipated meltdowns!
-Here’s some ideas to tackle tantrums: 1- Be Calm.
+Here’s some ideas to tackle tantrums:

 One of you needs to be calm and in control, your little one already called dibs on the tantrum 🙂